 -10-year StreakFighter® warranty (on available colors) against streaking and discoloration caused by airborne algae

 |-Lifetime limited warranty|

 -10-year SureStart protection includes

-That said, here are common extras that can sometimes impact new roof costs or homeowners may want to add:
+That said, here are standard extras that can sometimes impact new roof costs or that homeowners may want to add:

 |Extra||Unit of Measure||Price|

 |Ridge vent||per foot||$4|

 |Power attic fan||each||$550|